Maryland Criminal Statute of Limitations Laws

 The point of criminal statutes of limitations is to ensure that criminal trials are based on the best available evidence and to promote fairness in how long the government can wait to pursue criminal charges.
-Testimonial evidence like officer statements and eyewitness accounts, and physical evidence like fingerprints and DNA can fade or be lost over time.
+Testimonial evidence such as officer statements and eyewitness accounts, as well as physical evidence like fingerprints and DNA can fade or be lost over time.
 Longer or indefinite statutes of limitations seek to balance the interest in fair trials with the seriousness of the offense.

 However, it's important to note that hiding out or moving out of state doesn't necessarily get criminals off the hook.
 Most statutes of limitations will run only while the alleged criminal remains visible and in the state where the crime occurred.
 If the suspect is out of the state, running away, or otherwise living in hiding, these actions will pause, or “toll," the statutory clock.
 The clock will resume running if and when the criminal reenters the state.